-In 2017 the City of Atlanta attempted to change how people are treated when they are arrested for possession of marijuana gave information about the new law in Atlanta was handed down by various news media outlets (such as Atlanta Weed, Fortune and Atlanta Magazine).
+In 2017 the City of Atlanta attempted to change how people are treated when they are arrested for possession of marijuana.
+The new information about the new law in Atlanta was handed down by various news media outlets (such as Atlanta Weed, Fortune and Atlanta Magazine).
 Other sites supporting legalization of weed ran large headlines stating that “there is no more jail time,” or that “the fine is only $75” or that “Atlanta officers will follow city ordinance for citations only.”
 Other reporting media sources (such as FOX and CBE) were more reserved about the possible outcomes and other potential consequences of a Marijuana charge in the City of Atlanta, and rightfully so.

 There is also a misconception that if "I was not arrested I must be charged under the city ordinance," which isn't necessarily true either.
 If the officer charged you under the state statute and didn't arrest you, the Solicitor can resolve that issue by fingerprinting you once you are convicted at court OR can even have you fingerprinted when you appear in court for the first time on the charges.

-Don't take a chance with your City of Atlanta Less than an Ounce of Marijuana charge.
-For a free consultation and evaluation of your Atlanta Marijuana Less than an Ounce charges call our firm for Atlanta Marijuana Less than an Ounce Defense by experienced Atlanta Marijuana Less than an Ounce Criminal Defense Attorneys.
-Our Atlanta Marijuana Less than an Ounce Criminal Defense Lawyers have the knowledge and skills for your defense.
+Don't take a chance with your charge.
+For a free consultation and evaluation of your Possession of Marijuana charges call our firm so you can mount a proper Defense for YOUR charges.
+Our Lawyers have the knowledge and skills YOU need for your defense.

 Our offices have a 24 hour response line (404-445-8494) and someone is available to answer your call and help.
 Call us now for a free case evaluation.